DataDog/chaos-controller/README.md

 **Note: it only applies to people outside of Datadog.**

+**Please install [cert-manager](https://cert-manager.io/docs/installation/kubernetes/) before going further.
+It is required for the admission controller to get its own self-signed certificate.**

 To deploy it on your cluster, you just have to run the `make install` command and it will create the CRD for the `Disruption` kind and apply the needed manifests to create the controller deployment.

 You can uninstall it the same way, by using the `make uninstall` command.